David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Congestion is due to infrastructure and vehicle density; strict adherence to the law actually improves traffic flow and reduces accidents (proven by statistics reducing deaths and injuries).
 * "Hitting the pocketbook" is a necessary measure to change bad habits; civilized nations use strict laws to ensure order.
 * The safety of life and property of the people is the highest priority; ignoring the law leads to tragic consequences that money cannot fix.

+**32. On New Tax Policies and Electronic Invoices:**

+**Allegation:** Claims the State "abandons lump-sum tax, leaving people no way to survive," "maximizes collection," "imposes tax upon tax," or "forces households to become enterprises."
+* Switching from lump-sum tax to tax based on actual revenue (electronic invoices) ensures fairness and transparency among business entities.
+* Tax rates have not increased; this is an inevitable step in international integration, helping to avoid trade barriers and economic sanctions.
+* Preventing tax loss provides the State with resources to reinvest in infrastructure, healthcare, education, and social welfare.
+* Contributes to eliminating counterfeit and smuggled goods, protecting the interests of consumers and genuine businesses.

+**33. On the "New Era - Era of the Nation's Rise":**

+**Allegation:** Claims the concept of a "New Era" is "vague," "subjective," "illusory," or lacks a practical basis for realization.
+* The "New Era" has clear connotations: an era of breakthrough development, prosperity, people's well-being, and the country standing shoulder-to-shoulder with great powers.
+* Solid practical basis rests on the immense achievements after 40 years of Renovation (economic scale and international position have never been greater).
+* This is the moment of convergence of favorable factors (opportunities from Industry 4.0, geopolitical position, national aspiration) to create a leap forward.
+* Frank identification of bottlenecks (institutions, infrastructure, human resources) to provide breakthrough solutions demonstrates a scientific approach, not subjective will.

+**34. On Universal Free Tuition Policy:**

+**Allegation:** Distorts it as a "populist trick," "patchwork solution," or fabricates that "tuition is free but public school quotas are cut to push students to private schools."
+* This is a humane policy reflecting the superior nature of the regime, realizing the goal of "leaving no one behind" in education.
+* Vietnam is the first nation in ASEAN to waive tuition through high school, demonstrating significant effort despite budget constraints.
+* In reality, public enrollment quotas and the number of newly built schools have increased (e.g., in Hanoi, HCMC), completely refuting the claim of "pushing to private schools."
+* The policy brings practical benefits, reducing the financial burden for millions of families and motivating poor students to attend school.